Odesa: World War II

 During World War II, Odesa was attacked by Romanian and German troops in August 1941.
-The defense of Odesa started on 5 August 1941 and lasted for 73 days.
+The Siege of Odessa (1941) started on 5 August and lasted for 73 days.
 The defense was organized on three lines with emplacements consisting of trenches, anti-tank ditches and pillboxes.
 The first line was 80 km long and situated some 25 to 30 km from the city.
 The second and main line of defense was situated 6 to 8 km from the city and was about 30 km long.
 The third and last line of defense was organized inside the city itself.
 Lyudmila Pavlichenko, the famous female sniper, took part in the battle for Odesa.
-Her first two kills were effected near Belyayevka using a Mosin-Nagant bolt-action rifle with a P.E.
-4-power scope.
 She recorded 187 confirmed kills during the defense of Odesa.
 Pavlichenko's confirmed kills during World War II totaled 309 (including 36 enemy snipers).

 The city fell to the Axis on 16 October 1941, and it was henceforth subject to Romanian administration.
 By that time, the Soviet authorities had been able to evacuate 200,000 people as well as weaponry and industrial equipment.
 A day later, Odesa was made the capital of Transnistria.
 Partisan fighting continued, however, in the city's catacombs.